 If you're feeling bold, you can unleash your creative flair and opt for statement contrasting yet complementary colors for a joyful, engaging and maximalist look.

-In this kitchen by deVOL (opens in new tab), pink and green – two shades from opposite sides of the color wheel – were chosen for dramatic effect, proving that design fortune really does favour the brave.
+In this kitchen by deVOL, decorating with green and pink – two shades from opposite sides of the color wheel – were chosen for dramatic effect, proving that design fortune really does favour the brave.

 'When thinking of going for a two-tone kitchen, look at using more natural materials for the floor like timber – the visual and textural appeal here can help draw attention away from the combined color and add some balance to the overall design,' suggests Graeme.